-Many of my kitchen utensils, purchased years ago, were made in the U.S. although today many manufacturers have moved to China or other countries.
-KitchenAid stand mixers (mine is ca. 1990 and still going strong) are still made in the U.S. Calphalon cookware used to be made in Toledo, OH, but is now made in China.
+Many of my kitchen utensils, purchased years ago, were made in the US although today many manufacturers have moved to China or other countries.
+KitchenAid stand mixers (mine is ca. 1990 and still going strong) are still made in the US.
+Calphalon cookware used to be made in Toledo, OH, but is now made in China.
 When I learned this, I was pretty bummed because I like this line of cookware.
-But, my U.S.-made pots and pans are still in good shape, so I’ll be hanging on to them until they or I bite the dust.
+But, my US-made pots are still in good shape, so I’ll be hanging on to them until they or I bite the dust.

 Bromwell Grater — Still Made in the USA

 I like to cook but I don’t like a lot of gadgets taking up space on my counters.
-I don’t own a blender, a bread maker or even an electric can opener.
+I don’t own a blender, a bread maker, electric can opener, or even a microwave.
 Nor do I own a Cuisinart food processor (made in China).

 When I need to shred or grate cheese or veges, I rely on my metal grater.
 It wasn’t until this past week, when I pulled it out of the cabinet, that I realized it was made in the USA.
 A quick search revealed that my trusty grater, which has seen years (decades?) of use, is a classic tool made by the Jacob Bromwell® company.

-Founded in 1819, the company is the United States’ oldest and most respected name in kitchenware, housewares, and heritage-inspired products.
-All its products are designed and manufactured right here in the U.S. and are guaranteed for life.
+Founded in 1819, the Jacob Bromwell company is the United States’ oldest and most respected name in kitchenware, housewares, and heritage-inspired products.
+All its products are designed and manufactured right here in the US and are guaranteed for life.
 Many of them, like my grater, are made by hand.

-When people learn about my commitment to purchase U.S. made goods, they often comment about the expense.
-The Bromwell grater is priced at $74 on the company’s website — a high price indeed when you can get a made-in-China grater from a high-end retailer for $20.
+When people learn about my commitment to purchase US-made goods, they often comment about the expense.
+The Bromwell grater is priced at $125 on the company’s website — a high price indeed when you can get a made elsewhere grater from a high-end retailer for $20.
 I have no clue how much I paid for mine because I’ve owned it for so long.

-Yes, made in the U.S. goods sometimes cost more, especially if they’re made by hand, the way Bromwell makes its kitchenware items.
-But as Lee Power, Head Coppersmith, says in Bromwell’s video, when something is made by machine, there’s not the same feel to it.
+Yes, made in the US goods sometimes cost more, especially if they’re made by hand, the way Bromwell makes its kitchenware items.
+But to quote Bromwell’s Lee Power, Head Coppersmith, “when something is made by machine, there’s not the same feel to it.”

 It’s true.
 When something is made by hand, you can feel this difference in terms of material and craftsmanship.
 You can feel the heart and soul of the person who crafted it.
-I think this is one reason I now put my name on the websites I help create with Rachel Cunliffe.
+(This is the reason I now put my company name on the websites we create for manufacturers).

 Why I buy Made-in-America

-Buying American means I support the company doing the manufacturing and its supply chains, which are often comprised of small, family-owned OEMs and job shops.
+Buying American means I support the company doing the manufacturing and its supply chains, which are often comprised of small, family-owned OEMs and job shops (aka, my customers).

-A company such as Yankee Candle, which makes all of its candles here in the U.S., needs items such as wax, jars, wicks, and wick clips.
-Those items get produced in the U.S. as well — creating yet more jobs.
+A company such as Yankee Candle, which makes all of its candles here in the US, needs items such as wax, jars, wicks, and wick clips.
+Those items get produced in the US as well — creating yet more jobs.
 In fact, I toured the company that stamped out the billions of wick clips used by Yankee Candle every year.
 This company employed younger men and women from the inner city — the working class people who need secure jobs.

-Ditto for a company such as Mathews Brothers windows in Maine.
-The company sources all window materials from U.S. suppliers and manufacturers.
+Ditto for a company such as Mathews Brothers in Maine.
+The company sources all window materials from US suppliers and manufacturers.